-And it also includes other topics that aren’t necessarily exclusive to men, but are better understood through the lens of how you experience them as a man.
-For example, anyone can go through financial anxiety, intimacy issues, or low self-esteem, but as a man, they may impact you differently than how they would impact a woman.
+And it also includes things that aren’t necessarily exclusive to men, but are better understood through the lens of how you experience them as a man.
+Anyone can go through financial anxiety, intimacy issues, or low self-esteem, but as a man, they may impact you differently than how they would impact a woman.

 You’ve grown used to handling things on your own, pushing through discomfort, and keeping stress, frustration, and sadness buried deep down.
 But lately, it’s not working as well as it used to.
-You feel stuck—unsure how to express what you’re going through, or even if you should.
+You're loath to admit it, but you know that something has to change before it bites you in the ass.

 Therapy is where we break that pattern.

-It’s about giving you the space to step outside the script of how you’re supposed to handle things and actually address what’s going on beneath the surface.
+Therapy is a space to step outside the script of how you’re supposed to handle things and address what’s actually going on beneath the surface.

 Why Men's Issues Matter